Menu

 Processed text: Hello world from Lan...

-The node should pick the next step.
-LangGraph’s Command object lets a node return a state update and a routing choice in one shot.
-Cleaner than writing to state just so a router can read it back.
+Let the node decide where to go.
+LangGraph’s Command object lets a node send back both a state update and a “go here next” hint in one shot.
+This skips the clunky dance of writing to state just so the router can read it.

-You need to fan out over a list.
-Want to run the same node N times with different inputs?
-Use Send objects.
-They were built for map-reduce patterns.
+Fan-out over a list.
+If you want to run the same node N times with different inputs (say, one per item in a list), use Send objects.
+They’re tailor-made for map-reduce work.

 Quick Check: Predict the Output

-What does this routing function return when state["score"] is 75?
+What does this router hand back when state["score"] is 75?

 python